 HOW DO I GET TO THE COURSES?

 It’s no secret that Long Island is heavily car-dependent.
 Though the Long Island Railroad serves commuters in almost every corner of the Island, it is very limited when it comes to intra-Island travel, and thus of very little use to visiting golfers.
-Unless you’ve arranged for a ride, have courtesy transportation provided by your hotel or don’t mind paying local cab companies to drop you off at the course (and pick you back up), you’re going to need a car.
-Enterprise, Avis and other rental car companies are scattered all across Long Island.
-Zipcar is also a popular option, especially for those staying in Manhattan.
+One way or another, you’re going to need a car.
+You can have Uber drivers whisk you around during your stay, or you can rent a car from the many Enterprise, Avis and other rental outlets scattered across Long Island.

 Got a car?
 Good.
 Now it’s time to familiarize yourself with the Long Island Expressway, which runs west to east down the center of the Island and forms a sort of asphalt transportation spine.
 Most locals know how far west or east a destination is based on the LIE exit number (Queens-Nassau border is around exit 32; Nassau-Suffolk border is near exit 48; Expressway ends at exit 73).
 Many Island courses are no more than 10-15 minutes from the LIE.
 Other major roads that parallel the LIE are the Northern State Parkway, Southern State Parkway and Sunrise Highway (Route 27).
 With only a couple of exceptions, every public course on the Island is located within a short jaunt from these west-east roadways.